computational-infrastructure/Caso3-Infracomp/README.md

 ## Usage

-#### Communication
+### Communication prototype running

 1. Open a terminal at root of this project `Caso3-InfraComp/`.
 2. Run `make communication` for running all the components.

-If you want to individually run the components, run the following commands at different terminals:
+If you want to individually visualize the components, run the following commands at different terminals:

 1. For running server, please use `java -cp ./bin app.server.Server type`.
 2. For running repeater, please use `java -cp ./bin app.repeater.Repeater type`.